-Legislation was introduced by the UK Government in an effort to reduce the risk of injury or death caused by smoke or carbon monoxide across the private rental property sector.
+Legislation was introduced by the UK Government to reduce the risk of injury or death caused by smoke or carbon monoxide across the private rental property sector.

-The Government estimates that, in 2015, there is over 350k private rental properties in England and Wales without a Carbon monoxide alarm.
+The Government estimates that, in 2015, there are over 350k private rental properties in England and Wales without a Carbon monoxide alarm.

 What Type Of Tenancy Is Affected?

 The regulations apply to all forms of tenancy that are leasehold or licence of residential premises in England that gives somebody the right to occupy all or part of the premises as his or her only or main residence in return for rent.

 Certain tenancies are excluded from the regulations, including shared accommodation with the landlord or landlord’s family (lodging), long leases, student halls of residence, hostels and refuges, care homes, hospitals and hospices, and other accommodation relating to healthcare provision.